rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 information is generated on that cloud server.

-When you attempt to restore, the file list is generated on the target cloud server &ndash; the server to which you have selected to restore the files.
+When you attempt to restore, the file list is generated on the target cloud server - the server to which you have selected to restore the files.

 #### **Cleanup stuck in "preparing" mode**